Skip to content

 How to Measure Your Boy for a Suit (Step-by-Step)

-Buying a boys suit online is easy when you have the right measurements.
-You don’t need tailor-level precision.
-Simply a few key numbers so the jacket sits cleanly, the trousers feel comfortable, and sleeves/legs aren’t too long.
+Buying a boys suit online is much easier when you have the right measurements.
+You don't need tailor-level precision; a few accurate measurements are usually enough to choose the right size and avoid a jacket, trousers or sleeves that are noticeably too long or too tight.

 What You Need